CSC4350-TR/GitHubGo/README.md

 - Click on Generate
 ```

-- Now, copy that token and paste it into your .env file
+- Now, copy that token and paste it into your `.env.development` file

 <br />